-Students enrolled in either the traditional MS in Statistics degree or in the Analytics Concentration degree may switch between the two programs by submitting a Graduate Student Request Form (Student Petition) through the Graduate College's website (grad.illinois.edu).
-Students can navigate to the Graduate College's website and scroll to the bottom of the main page to find the 'QUICK LINKS' section.
-Click on the 'Petition/Record Requests' link found under the 'QUICK LINKS' section, log in using your NetID and complete the form.
+Students enrolled in either the traditional MS in Statistics degree or in the Analytics Concentration degree may switch between the two programs by submitting a petition through the Graduate College's Student Portal (go.grad. illinois.edu/student-portal).

-Students should select both the 'Curriculum Change' AND the 'Transfer Credit' options, select the term that the change should go into effect, indicate in the detailed explanation area what program you are wishing to transfer to and state that all related coursework should transfer to the new program as well, then click 'Submit'.
+Students should select both the 'Curriculum Change' AND the 'Transfer Credit' options, select the term that the change should go into effect, select the new program, indicate in the detailed explanation area what program you are wishing to transfer to and state that all related coursework should transfer to the new program.
+Click 'Continue' and as long as there are no errors in the petition, click 'Submit Petition'.

 Your petition will then be reviewed for approval by your advisor and then reviewed by the Graduate College.
 Once a decision has been made on your petition you will be notified via email.

-Keep in mind, there are academic deadlines each semester and curriculum changes must be submitted for review before certain deadlines each semester if you wish for the change to happen during the currently enrolled semester.
+There are academic deadlines each semester to keep in mind and curriculum changes must be submitted for review before those posted deadlines.
+Please be aware of the appropriate deadlines for the desired actions each term to ensure you stay on track to graduate on time.